 There are several other breathing techniques you can use when you are in times of stress or fear.

 The Calming Breathe technique is one of the many breathing techniques that can help you when you are low in energy, fearful, confused, or anxious.
 It can help boost your mood and energy.

 This technique takes time to become a natural part of your everyday life.
 So, be prepared to put in the work because you have more control over your life when you know how to breathe properly!

-- Take a long, slow breath in through your nose, first filling your lower lungs then your upper lungs.
+- Take a long, slow breath through your nose, first filling your lower lungs, then your upper lungs.

 - Hold your breath to the count of “three.”

 - Exhale slowly through pursed lips while you relax the muscles in your face, jaw, shoulders, and stomach.

 When you are low in energy, and you feel down, the last thing you want to do is go out and socialize with people.
 It is okay to do this once in a while, but if you get into a pattern of self-isolation, then you are not doing yourself any favor.